apchhiys/rsschool-cv/cv.md

 I _don't have_ any experience working in frontend yet.
 ### Education
 I have _a general secondary education_.
 This year I finished 11 classes.
+### English level
+My english lvl B1.
+But I strive to improve it!